Discover the stories of valor and sacrifice in one of America’s most historic resting places, just miles from the nation’s capital.

 This surge of casualties led Quartermaster James Grafton Carleton Lee, the Union Quartermaster for Alexandria, to request authorization in March 1864 to purchase additional land “375 ft in length by 249 ft in width” at the same rate of $400 per acre as the original purchase for the Alexandria National Cemetery.
 This expansion would add approximately 90,000 square feet, or just over 2 acres, effectively doubling the size of the existing 2-acre cemetery.

-Lee believed that the existing two-acre cemetery would run out of room within two weeks of the end of March, further underscoring the critical need for expansion to accommodate the growing number of fallen Union soldiers from white regiments.
+Lee anticipated that the existing two-acre cemetery would reach capacity within two weeks of the end of March, further underscoring the critical need for expansion to accommodate the growing number of fallen Union soldiers from white regiments.

 As the war continued and casualties mounted, there were initial plans to discontinue burials at the Alexandria National Cemetery and instead transport deceased soldiers to the newly established Arlington National Cemetery, located just five miles north in Arlington, Virginia.
 However, Surgeon Edwin Bently, U.S. Volunteers in charge of the 3rd Division General Hospital in Alexandria, objected to this proposal in a letter dated May 24, 1864, addressed to Captain Lee, the Quartermaster.
 Bently cited the “great inconvenience and expense” of transporting the fallen soldiers and argued that “the distance of transportation would prevent the attendance of escort or chaplain and also the military burial to which every soldier is entitled, and the expectation of which often soothe the last hours of a soldier’s life.”